National Centres of Competence in Research

 Bringing together brain research and psychiatry

-This NCCR aims to discover the neurobiological mechanisms of mental and cognitive disorders, since one of the major challenges in psychiatry is to achieve a better understanding of how these illnesses originate.
+This NCCR aims at discovering the neurobiological mechanisms of mental and cognitive disorders, since one of the major challenges in psychiatry is to achieve a better understanding of how these illnesses originate.
 This research focus will help train a new generation of psychiatrists.
 Web Site

 |Frontiers in Genetics|